DoBachKhoa/Stats607proj2/README.md

 # Project 2 - Stats 607

-Submission repository for Project 2 - *Simulation study* of the course Stats 607 - *Programming and Numerical method in Statistics*.
+Submission repository for Project 2 - *Simulation study*, and Project 3 - *High-Performance simulation study*, of the course Stats 607 - *Programming and Numerical method in Statistics*.

 The repository implements the experiment in the paper *Controlling the False Discovery Rate: a Practical and Powerful Approach to Multiple Testing*, published in JRSSB 1995 by Benjamini and Hochberg (that introduces BH correction).